gabrieleiannetti/tech_notes/zsh.md

 ## Installation

-Following instructions on [GitHub](https://github.com/robbyrussell/oh-my-zsh) to install the Oh-My-Zsh framework.
+Follow instructions on the [GitHub project page](https://github.com/robbyrussell/oh-my-zsh) to install the Oh-My-Zsh framework.

 ## Theme